 After this time spent licking his wounds (and, more importantly, rehearsing), Prince returned with his most grandiose show to date.
 The tour-opener in Pittsburgh kicked off with the brazen call to arms “Sexuality”–complete with a full recital of the “tourists” speech–before hitting the audience with a turbo-charged version of “Why You Wanna Treat Me So Bad?”
 “Jack U Off” flourished in front of the sympathetic, largely female crowd, earning squeals rather than jeers; it was followed by the similarly crowd-pleasing “When You Were Mine” and “I Wanna Be Your Lover,” both with glistening new synthpop arrangements.
 From there the band launched directly into a surgical rendition of “Head”–by then such a live staple that the audience got to take a solo on the chorus.
 Shifting gears from that song’s masturbatory climax, a punkish “Annie Christian” followed, enlivened by Dez Dickerson’s guitar solos; then it was back to the crowd-pleasers with “Dirty Mind.”
 Despite being only five weeks old, “Do Me, Baby” had already earned its place as a concert setpiece–a designation helped, no doubt, by Prince’s onstage striptease.
 Closing out the setlist proper was a rousing rendition of “Let’s Work,” followed by a hat-trick of encores in “Controversy,” “Uptown,” and “Partyup.”

-Yet perhaps the strongest indication of Prince’s growing ambitions as a performer came before the show had even formally begun.
+Yet perhaps the strongest indication of Prince’s growing ambitions as a performer came before the show had formally begun.
 Every Controversy date, from the warm-up at Sam’s in Minneapolis on October 5 to the tour-closer in Cincinnati on March 14, 1982, began with a new song played over the P.A. system, with the stage in total darkness.
 In yet another instance of Prince’s burgeoning messianism, the name of the song was “The Second Coming.”

 Little more than a brief interlude, recorded at some point before the beginning of the tour at Prince’s Kiowa Trail home studio, “The Second Coming” attempts to tie together the thematic threads of the Controversy album, turning the accompanying live show into a conceptual experience.
 The idea of the “second coming” was of course mentioned in “Sexuality,” with both religious and orgasmic connotations both firmly intact.
 Here, it’s more definitively a reference to the return of Christ, as Prince, his multi-tracked voice erupting into a gospel chorus, pronounces that “It won’t be long / Before the Second Coming,” and that “all God’s children must learn to love.”
 The song’s sense of end-times anxiety is carried over from “Annie Christian”–as is the reference to contemporary political debates in the line, “How many more good men must die before there’s gun control?”
 The following line, “You’ve got to love your brother if you want to free your soul,” equally resonates with the post-racial utopianism of “Controversy.”

-An a cappella gospel hymn about world peace was a bold choice for a show-opener from an artist who had, only weeks earlier, been dodging chicken parts and bottles hurled by angry bikers.
+An a cappella prayer for world peace was a bold choice for a show-opener from an artist who had, only weeks earlier, been dodging chicken parts and bottles hurled by angry bikers.
 Few other artists–and certainly none of Prince’s middling commercial stature–were so willing to risk accusations of self-importance; few, too, were so eager to blend the sacred and the secular, temporarily transforming the rock clubs and occasional arenas he was playing into places of worship.
 But Prince was nothing if not bold; and along with its prominent place in his new tour, “The Second Coming” was also briefly slated to lend its name to a live album and feature film that would become one of the artist’s most notorious shelved projects.

 Statler and his crew captured the Met Center show on color 16mm, in what he recalled as one “very cold night” in early March.
 But as he edited the footage with Stephen Rivkin–the brother of Bobby and David Z–the project began to transform into something bigger and more ambitious.
 “We were cutting the concert shots when Prince came in and got really excited about what he saw,” Statler told Tony Best for Wax Poetics.
 “He says, ‘Wait a minute—maybe we should really expand this and really try to make it a film.
 Not just a concert movie’” (Best 2012).